varughese/deriver/README.md

 # Disclaimer
 This is a project I made in 11th grade, before I knew anything about data structures.
 After taking a Data Structures class, I realized that`Trees` and `Stacks` are actual things and that this idea of converting mathematical expressions into trees is not a new idea haha.
 Still was a cool project at the time.

-Update: After learning about Systems Software, I realized this project is somewhat similar in concept to a compiler.

 # Deriver
 ## Link to View
 A Github-Pages link was made to show this off (it includes cool visuals as well).
 Check out the `gh-pages` branch, or **click this [link](http://varughese.github.io/deriver/)**